infovpcs/odoo18_mcp_project/README.md

 4. **Added standalone MCP server for testing**: We created a standalone FastAPI server that exposes the MCP tools as HTTP endpoints for easier testing without Claude Desktop.

 5. **Added comprehensive test suite**: We created test scripts to verify all MCP functions and tools work correctly with Odoo 18.

+6. **Added advanced search functionality**: We implemented a powerful natural language search capability that can handle complex queries across multiple models.

+7. **Created query parser and relationship handler**: We developed components to parse natural language queries and handle relationships between models for advanced search.

 ### Performance Improvements